 3.14.1.
 Segregation of customers' positions and collateral plays an important part in the safe and effective holding and transfer of customers' positions and collateral, especially in the event of a participant's default or insolvency.
-Segregation refers to a method of protecting customer collateral and contractual positions by holding or accounting for them separately.
-Customer collateral should be segregated from the assets of the participant through which the customers clear.
-In addition, individual customer collateral may be held separately from the collateral of other customers of the same participant to protect customers from each other's default.
-Where offered by the CCPcentral counterparty, such positions and collateral should be protected effectively from the concurrent default or insolvency of both a customer and the participant.
+Segregation refers to a method of protecting customer collateral and contractual Customers' positions by holding or accounting for them separately.
+Customer and collateral should be segregated from the assetsthose of the participant through which the customers clear.
+In addition, individual customercustomers' positions and collateral may be held separately from the positions and collateral of other customers of the same participant to protect customers from each other's default.
+Where such segregation is offered by the CCPcentral counterparty, such positions and collateral should be protected effectively from the concurrent default or insolvency of both a customer and the participant and a fellow customer.

 3.14.2 Effective segregation arrangements can reduce the impact of a participant's insolvency on its customers by providing for clear and reliable identification of a participant's customer's positions and related collateral.
-Segregation also protects a customer's collateral from becoming lost to a participant's other creditors.
+Segregation also protects a customer's customers' collateral from becoming lost to a participant's other creditors.
 In addition, segregation facilitates the transfer of customers' positions and collateral.
-Even if no transfers take place, segregation can improve a customer's ability to identify and recover its collateral (or the value thereof), which, at least to some extent, contributes to retaining customers' confidence in their clearing participants and may reduce the potential for "counterparty runs" on a deteriorating clearing participant.
+Even if no transfers take place, segregation can improve a customer's ability to identify and recover its collateral (or the value thereof), which, at least to some extent, contributes to retaining customers' confidence in their clearing participants and may reduce the potential for 'counterparty runs' on a deteriorating clearing participant.